A longer day than planned brought me to the Telford Campsite, just north of Mount Linton Station.

 I left Aparima Hut about half an hour after sunrise.
 Fog earlier in the morning had lifted, though it was still cloudy and humid.
 After crossing a swingbridge over the Aparima River, the trail followed the river upstream, from a distance, heading back to the Takitimu Forest through more marshland.

 This was, of course, a bit slow going since I wanted to keep my feet dry.
-Largely, the trail was a bit of a ditch in the ground filled with water, and I could usually walk alongside the trail on a lighter path to stay out of the water.
+Largely, the trail was a bit of a ditch in the ground filled with water, but I could often walk alongside the trail on a higher path to stay out of the water.

 In the forest, the trail gradually climbed away from the Aparima River, curved around a mountain, and descended to the Wairaki River.
 It was a bit slow for me; while it wasn’t steep, there was plenty of mud, water, and slippery roots (and the occasional short but steep climb up or down rocks or tree roots), and it took a fair bit of concentration to keep from dunking my feet in the water or slipping on the roots.